 On the other hand, if it was foreseeable and reasonable for the victim to encounter the risk anyway, then the plaintiff’s case is strengthened.
 One example of this would be if a severely injured person entered an Emergency Room lobby that was experiencing flooding, and the only way that person could get treated was to walk through the flooded area.
 In this case, it would be foreseeable that the plaintiff would reasonably decide to encounter the dangerous condition and potentially slip and fall as a result.

 Having a skilled and experienced Los Angeles slip and fall lawyer on your side to help you combat the “Open and Obvious” doctrine defense is vital.
 Our attorneys at Salamati Law understand the nuances of this doctrine of premises liability law and how to present a slip and fall victim’s case in the best light possible.
 We are fully committed to seeing your case through to a successful outcome.
-Call today to schedule a free consultation.
+Contact us today to schedule a free consultation.
 You will not pay us anything unless you win.